amelia-bryant/SMII/tutorial_sheets/03_moving_systems_ans.md

 - Cross product in 3D

 **Tips**
-- Really try to visualise these mechanisms, physically drawing on where each reference frame can help to prevent errors
+- Really try to visualise these mechanisms, physically drawing on where each reference frame can help to prevent errors.
-- You don't need to include all terms in your expressions if you know they are zero, however in the early questions I have included all terms for completeness
+- You don't need to include all terms in your expressions if you know they are zero, however in the early questions I have included all terms for completeness.
 - Remember unit vectors...

 <br>